Foran/free-wp-membership/README.md

-# This is not yet ready for use
+# This should function for Free Membership sites now; however, payment gateways are not yet functional